 Work Health & Safety and Injury Management Performance - OCPSE monitors the overall public sector performance across a range of industry relevant metrics to improve the overall performance of the sector in how it manages both Work Health & Safety and Injury Management.
-Revenue for these services are recognised on a cost recovery basis with public sector agencies paying in arrears.
+Revenue for these services is recognised on a cost recovery basis with public sector agencies paying in arrears.
 Any amounts remaining unpaid at the end of the reporting period are treated as accounts receivable.

-Injury management systems and services - OCPSE provides injury management systems and services for the SA Public Sector.
-Revenue for these systems and services are recognised on a cost recovery basis with public sector agencies paying in arrears.
-Any amounts remaining unpaid at the end of the reporting period are treated as accounts receivable.
-In 2021-22 OCPSE implemented (and supports) GOVSAfety a new intuitive and user-friendly work health safety system, across the sector which, will eventually replace the ageing Self Insurance Management System (SIMS).
-GOVSAfety allows staff / management to lodge, investigate, and review hazard, incident, and injury events easily and efficiently.
-The system is also used for reporting events.
+Human resources management systems and services - OCPSE provides injury management, work health safety, recruitment, learning, performance and talent systems and services for the SA Public Sector.
+Revenue for these systems and services is recognised on a cost recovery basis with public sector agencies.
+Any amount remaining unpaid at the end of the reporting period are treated as accounts receivable.